Sundergarh: Politics

-The current MLA from Sundargarh Assembly Constituency is Jogesh Singh of BJD, who won the seat in the general election in 2024 after Kusum Tete, who won the legislative assembly seat in 2019 after Sushama Patel who won the seat by election due to the death of her husband and seating MLA Sankarsan Naik who won the seat in the 2004 general election.
+The current MLA from Sundargarh Assembly Constituency is Jogesh Singh, who won the seat in the general election in 2024 after Kusum Tete, who won the legislative assembly seat in 2019 after Sushama Patel who won the seat by election due to the death of her husband and seating MLA Sankarsan Naik who won the seat in the 2004 general election.
 Previous MLAs from this seat were Kishore Chandra Patel who won this seat representing INC in 1995 and in 1977, and also representing INC(I) in 1980, and Bharatendra Shekhar Deo who won this seat representing JD in 1990 and representing JNP in 1985.

 Sundargarh is part of Sundargarh (Lok Sabha constituency).
 The current Member of Parliament is Jual Oram from BJP.

 Education

 There are many schools and two colleges exist in the town.
 The schools are both private and public, where as both the colleges are government run.
 The Govt.
 College is the oldest college in the town (inaugurated in 1958) which provides co-education and the Govt.
 Women's college accepts only female students.

 A medical college is being constructed with the sponsorship of NTPC.

-The Medical College was taken over by Government of Odisha and renamed as Government Medical College and Hospital with MBBS classes starting from 2022-23 academic session under the leadership of Dean and Principal Professor Dr Daitary Routray.
+The Medical College was taken over by Government of Odisha and renamed as Government Medical College and Hospital with MBBS classes starting from 2022 to 2023 academic session under the leadership of Dean and Principal Professor Dr Daitary Routray.